Not a Big Thing in Hebden Bridge

 This mural in Halifax depicts Anne Lister (1791-1840), probably one of the most famous lesbians in the area.
 The depiction is based on the actress Suranne Jones from the series Gentleman Jack.

-Was I boring, or was it the tougher, more introverted Yorkshire mentality?
 Whatever the reason, the small talk I live for simply faded away.
-Unfortunately, the meetings began to feel strikingly similar to transactions—the one thing I can't stand.
+It's not unique to Hebden Bridge, I might add.
+I have felt it in most of my travels.
+Europe seems to have lost the ability to make small talk with strangers.
+Unfortunately, meetings began to feel strikingly similar to transactions—the one thing I can't stand.

 The lesbians were surprisingly invisible.
 When I finally saw them, I acted the way I do when I see a celebrity: I see them, but I try to make sure they don't notice me looking.
 Don't ask me why.
 The best way I can explain it is that I became like a mushroom, using its fine mycelium to communicate underground with everything growing nearby.
 I think I picked up on an aura from the lesbians that breathed: "Do not disturb us—we are just living our lives."